-Unit:NTD in thousand/USD.RMB.HKD in dollar
+Unit:NTD in thousand/USD,RMB,HKD in dollar

-Accumulated Investment in mainland China Investment Amounts Authorized by Upper Limit on Investment as of December 31, 2023 (Note 4) Investment Commission, MOEA (Note 6) (Note 7) 516,487 728,981 1 945 204 (USD 13,480,930 \ CNY 1,458,724 and HKD 23,058,801) (USD 20,178,600 \ CNY 1,458,724 and HKD 27,800,000) 1,845,204
+Accumulated Investment in mainland China Investment Amounts Authorized by Upper Limit on Investment as of December 31, 2024 (Note 4) Investment Commission, MOEA (Note 6) (Note 7) 516,487 778,902 2,348,433 (USD 13,280,930 \ CNY 1,458,724 and HKD 23,058,801) (USD19,978,600 \ CNY 1,458,724 and HKD 27,800,000) 2,348,433

 - Note 1: Since Cvilux Dongguan Changping Electronic Plant, a plant established by Cvilux (B.V.I.) in mainland China who engaged in processing materials provided by customers in accordance with the agreement, is not one of the Group's subsidiaries, it is not deemed as an "investment" as defined in Articles 4 and 6 of the "Regulations Governing the Approval of Investment or Technical Cooperation in mainland China" by the Investment Commission.
 Therefore, the above information only discloses the name of the plant and its principal business activities. - Note 2: 1.The Company indirectly invested in the company in mainland China through a third region: CONTEC(B.V.I.)
 Corp.
 Cvilux(B.V.I.)
 Corp.
 HICON(B.V.I.)
 Corp.
-2.The Company indirectly invested in the company in mainland China through Taiwan region. - Note 3: The amount consist of invesment gain or loss and carrying values as of December 31, 2023, recognized by the Company which indirectly invested through a third region. - Note 4: The investment in mainland China was recorded at the exchange rates prevailing at the transaction date.
-The equity in the earnings (losses) was translated into NTD at the average rates prevailing at the transaction date. - Note 5: In addition to the accumulated investment in mainland China, the paid-in capital included the asset valuation and capital surplus transferred to common stock. - Note 6: In addition to the accumulated investment in mainland China, the investment amounts authorized by the Investment Commission, MOEA included the asset valuation and capital surplus transferred to common stock, with the exchange rate of USD: NTD = 1:30.705; HKD: NTD = 1:3.929; CNY: NTD = 1:4.327 on December 31, 2023. - Note 7: The investment amount should not exceed 60% of the net worth of the Company or the Group.
+2.The Company indirectly invested in the company in mainland China through Taiwan region. - Note 3: The amount consist of invesment gain or loss and carrying values as of December 31, 2024, recognized by the Company which indirectly invested through a third region.
+The amount was recognized based on audited financial statements. - Note 4: The investment in mainland China was recorded at the exchange rates prevailing at the transaction date.
+The equity in the earnings (losses) was translated into NTD at the average rates prevailing at the transaction date. - Note 5: In addition to the accumulated investment in mainland China, the paid-in capital included the asset valuation and capital surplus transferred to common stock. - Note 6: In addition to the accumulated investment in mainland China, the investment amounts authorized by the Investment Commission, MOEA included the asset valuation and capital surplus transferred to common stock, with the exchange rate of USD: NTD = 1:32.785; HKD: NTD = 1:4.222; CNY: NTD = 1:4.478 on December 31, 2024. - Note 7: The investment amount should not exceed 60% of the net worth of the Company or the Group.